 The CDFW and the CNPS have developed a standard classification system for floristically describing vegetation communities Statewide; further translating to the National Vegetation Classification (NVC).
 The CDFW and CNPS system has been compiled in A Manual for California Vegetation, 2nd Edition (Sawyer et al. 2009), and has been accepted and adopted by State and Federal agencies.
 The Manual of California Vegetation (MCV) classifications assist in defining vegetation based on quantitative based rules to distinguish between vegetation community types, local variation, ecological land classification/composition, species rarity and significance, and historical and current land management practices (Sawyer et al. 2009).
-The MCV defines vegetation community and/or co-dominant species present as: 1A) alliance- a broad unit of vegetation with discernible and related characteristics; 1B) provisional alliance- a temporary vegetation, not as broad as an alliance, with uniform composition and conditions.
+The MCV defines vegetation communities by dominant and/or co-dominant species present as: 1A) alliance- a broad unit of vegetation with discernible and related characteristics; 1B) provisional alliance- a temporary vegetation community and/or candidate alliance; and/or 2) associationa basic secondary unit of classification, not as broad as an alliance, with uniform composition and conditions.
 The MCV classifications replace lists of vegetation types developed for the CNDDB.